Inderjit1/linux/README.md

 ## Question 1 - For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

-Inderjit Bassi - Added code to arch/x86/kvm/vmx/vmx.c to track and handle the CPUID leaf function for 0x4FFFFFFF (reading data into eax, ebx, ecx register based on requirements).
+Inderjit Bassi -

-Eugene Clewlow - I added code to include/linux/kvm_host.h and arch/x86/kvm/vmx/vmx.c to keep track of cycles spent for exiting and exit count.
+Eugene Clewlow - I added code to the KVM (specifically the Intel KVM/VMX) to keep track of the exit types and exit counts.

 ## Question 2 - Describe in detail the steps you used to complete the assignment.
 Consider your reader to be someone skilled in software development but otherwise unfamiliar with the assignment.
 Good answers to this question will be recipes that someone can follow to reproduce your development steps.